ViTextVQA: A Large-Scale Visual Question Answering Dataset and a Novel Multimodal Feature Fusion Method for Vietnamese Text Comprehension in Images: Dataset

 \subsection{Dataset Analysis}

 The ViTextVQA dataset includes 16,762 images accompanied by 50,342 QA pairs.
-Figure~\ref{num_ann_img} depicts the size of training, development and test sets in our dataset.
+Figure \ref{num_ann_img} depicts the size of training, development and test sets in the dataset.
 This dataset offers a diverse range of visual scenes as well as scene texts and corresponding questions and answers.
 Each image is annotated with some question-answer pairs, providing valuable insights into scene text and object required for accurate model predictions where the answer cannot be outside OCR text in the image and this makes the dataset more special in the VQA task.
-Moreover, we conducted statistics to compare our dataset with other common datasets in this field, and more details can be seen in Table~\ref{table2}.
+Moreover, statistical comparisons with other widely used datasets in this field are provided in Table \ref{wellnkown-dataset}.

-To further analyze the characteristics of the ViTextVQA dataset, we compiled statistics on the distribution of the lengths of questions and answers.
-In addition to that, we also gathered information on Part-of-Speech (POS) and Named Entity Recognition (NER).
-POS analysis reveals the grammatical structure and meaning of both questions and answers, while NER provides an overview of how words are used in questions and answers.
-Therefore, we utilized VnCoreNLP \cite{vu2018vncorenlp} - a powerful tool for processing Vietnamese text - to extract POS tags and NER tags.
-Our statistical overview is presented in Section~\ref{Question Analysis} and Section~\ref{Answer Analysis}.